w3f/polkadot-wiki/docs/general/glossary.md

 ## ParaID

-A unique numeric (nonnegative integer) identifier for a parathread.
+A unique numeric (non-negative integer) identifier for a parathread.

 ## Parathread

 A blockchain that works within the confines of the Polkadot Host, thus allowing it to connect to the Polkadot Relay Chain.
 This can be done either by becoming a parachain or connecting on a "pay as you go" basis.
-All parachains start their lifecycle as a parathread.
+All parachains start their life-cycle as a parathread.

 ## Parachain Registry